pbyrne84/DynamicReturnTypePlugin/README.md

 http://youtrack.jetbrains.com/issue/WI-6027

 I do plan to add file handling to the api so you can talk to the virtual file system for basic tasks and I will also see if I can open up some completion provider methods through the javascript api.

+Currently IDEA_JAVASCRIPT_JAR_PATH is only for nashorn but rhino will be added for historical reasons.

 Any probs just give me a shout.